-To start with the default instrument settings, push the Preset button on the front panel or select Preset from the Setup menu.
+To start with the default instrument settings, push the Preset button on the front panel or select Preset from the toolbar.

-Preset does not change any of the settings specified from the Config In/Out control panel or from the Tools menu, such as GPIB address, Save/Export preferences, or the Auto Alignment setting.
+Preset does not change any of the settings specified from the Setup > Configure In/Out control panel or from the Tools menu, such as GPIB address, Save/Export preferences, or the Auto Alignment setting.